WebAssembly/custom-rtts/proposals/custom-rtts/Overview.md

 as their first operands.
 This makes the unsound program above invalid.

+> TODO: Provide new validation rules for `struct.new` and `struct.new_default`.

 ## New Instructions

-Given a reference to a type with a custom RTT, a reference to the custom RTT value can be retrieved with `ref.get_rtt`.
+Given a reference to a type with a custom descriptor, a reference to the custom descriptor value can be retrieved with `ref.get_desc`.

 ```
-ref.get_rtt typeidx
+ref.get_desc typeidx

-C |- ref.get_rtt x : (ref exact_1 null x) -> (ref exact_1 y)
+C |- ref.get_desc x : (ref exact_1 null x) -> (ref exact_1 y)
--- C.types[x] ~ struct (descriptor y) field*
+-- C.types[x] ~ descriptor y ct
 ```

-If the provided reference is exact, then the type of the custom RTT is known precisely, so the result can be exact as well.
+If the provided reference is exact, then the type of the custom descriptor is known precisely, so the result can be exact as well.
-Otherwise, the subtyping rules described above ensure that there will be some custom RTT value and that it will be a subtype of the custom RTT type for `x`, so the result can be a non-null inexact reference.
+Otherwise, the subtyping rules described above ensure that there will be some custom descriptor value and that it will be a subtype of the custom descriptor type for `x`, so the result can be a non-null inexact reference.

-Being able to retrieve a custom RTT means you can then compare it for equality with an expected custom RTT value.
+Being able to retrieve a custom descriptor means you can then compare it for equality with an expected custom descriptor value.
 If the values are equal,
-that lets you reason about the type of the value the custom RTT was attached to.
+that lets you reason about the type of the value the custom descriptor was attached to.
-But the type system cannot make those logical deductions on its own, so to help it out we introduce a new set of cast instructions that take custom RTTs as additional operands.
+But the type system cannot make those logical deductions on its own, so to help it out we introduce a new set of cast instructions that take custom descriptors as additional operands.
-These instructions compare the RTT of the provided reference with the provided RTT and if they match, return the provided reference with the type described by the RTT.
+These instructions compare the descriptor of the provided reference with the provided descriptor, and if they match, return the provided reference with the type described by the descriptor.
-If the type of the RTT is exact, then the type of the cast output can also be exact.
+If the type of the descriptor is exact, then the type of the cast output can also be exact.

 ```
-ref.cast_rtt reftype
+ref.cast_desc reftype

-C |- ref.cast_rtt rt : (ref null ht) (ref null exact_1 y) -> rt
+C |- ref.cast_desc rt : (ref null ht) (ref null exact_1 y) -> rt
 -- rt = (ref null? exact_1 x)
 -- C |- C.types[x] <: ht
--- C.types[x] = struct (descriptor y) field*
+-- C.types[x] ~ descriptor y ct
 ```

 ```
-br_on_cast_rtt labelidx reftype reftype
+br_on_cast_desc labelidx reftype reftype

-C |- br_on_cast_rtt l rt_1 rt_2 : t* rt_1 (ref null exact_1 y) -> t* (rt_1 \ rt_2)
+C |- br_on_cast_desc l rt_1 rt_2 : t* rt_1 (ref null exact_1 y) -> t* (rt_1 \ rt_2)
 -- C.labels[l] = t* rt
 -- C |- rt_2 <: rt
 -- C |- rt_2 <: rt_1
 -- rt_2 = (ref null? exact_1 x)
--- C.types[x] = struct (descriptor y) field*
+-- C.types[x] ~ descriptor y ct
 ```

 ```
-br_on_cast_rtt_fail labelidx reftype reftype
+br_on_cast_desc_fail labelidx reftype reftype

-C |- br_on_cast_rtt_fail l rt_1 rt_2 : t* rt_1 (ref null exact_1 y) -> t* rt_2
+C |- br_on_cast_desc_fail l rt_1 rt_2 : t* rt_1 (ref null exact_1 y) -> t* rt_2
 -- C.labels[l] = t* rt
 -- C |- rt_1 \ rt_2 <: rt
 -- C |- rt_2 <: rt_1
 -- rt_2 = (ref null? exact_1 x)
--- C.types[x] = struct (descriptor y) field*
+-- C.types[x] ~ descriptor y ct
 ```

 ## JS Prototypes

 In JS engines,
 WebAssembly RTTs correspond to JS shape descriptors.
-Custom RTTs act as first-class handles to the engine-managed RTTs, so they can serve as extension points for the JS reflection of the Wasm objects they describe.
+Custom descriptors act as first-class handles to the engine-managed RTTs, so they can serve as extension points for the JS reflection of the Wasm objects they describe.

-We introduce a new `WebAssembly.setDescriptorPrototype()` API that takes a custom RTT instance and a prototype object.
+We introduce a new `WebAssembly.setDescriptorPrototype()` API that takes a custom descriptor instance and a prototype object.
-The provided prototype will be attached to the custom RTT and will become the prototype for the JS reflection of all Wasm objects the custom RTT describes.
+The provided prototype will be attached to the descriptor's RTT and will become the prototype for the JS reflection of all Wasm objects the custom descriptor describes.

 The following is a full example that uses `WebAssembly.setDescriptorPrototype()` to allow JS to call `get()` and `inc()` methods on counter objects implemented in